jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

 ## Reflection Question

-On Ethernet networks, data is delivered to devices by their MAC addresses[cite: 2].
-For this to happen, switches and PCs dynamically build ARP caches and MAC address tables[cite: 2].
-With only a few computers on the network this process seems fairly easy[cite: 2].
-What might be some of the challenges on larger networks?[cite: 2]
+On Ethernet networks, data is delivered to devices by their MAC addresses.
+For this to happen, switches and PCs dynamically build ARP caches and MAC address tables.
+With only a few computers on the network this process seems fairly easy.
+What might be some of the challenges on larger networks?
 ______________________________________________________________________
 ______________________________________________________________________
----

 ## Clean-up (Lab 3.2)
 Reset devices before proceeding:
 ```ios